 I have had two abortions.
 I was born in Egypt to a Muslim family and so I understand how difficult it is for someone like me to share their abortion story.
 I know how rare it is for someone from my background to see themselves in abortion narratives.
 And because of that, I know how necessary it is for those of us who can share our stories, to command attention and to say: listen.

 It took me 25 years to finally write about my abortions.
 I was inspired and encouraged by women of colour who had spoken of theirs, and who said they wished they saw more people who look like them in abortion narratives, and I commissioned an Arabic translation of my essay on my abortions.
-And this essay will be available in Arabic very soon.
+And this essay is also available in Arabic.

 The few abortion narratives that are considered “acceptable” are often prefaced with trauma and pain—as if they were the price to be exacted for bodily autonomy.